Social Blog AI in Software Testing

 How Can We Prepare for Testing AI-Based Apps?

-So what can testers do to prepare for a future in which AI tests software?
-The initial step is to determine whether you are interested in designing and developing AI-driven systems, or being an end user of these tools.
+So now that I've covered the current and future state of AI in software testing, you may be asking yourself: what can testers do to prepare for a future in which AI tests software?
+In my opinion, the initial step is to determine whether you are interested in designing and developing AI-driven systems, or being an end user of these tools.

 Related Reading: 5 Types of ML & AI Testing Tools